You can also listen to a podcast episode on Aloe Vera Gel with Essential Oils

 Below are 5 ways you can use organic Aloe Vera gel as an essential oil carrier to bring topical relief PLUS some easy recipes:

 This is the carrier of choice when addressing a burn; any kind of burn.
 There are a lot of ways we can burn our skin: sunburn, windburn, touching hot metal such as a motorcycle muffler, stove or iron, when splashed with hot oil while frying.
 Even an electrical burn.
 The Aloe Vera plant alone helps heal the skin from a burn and when you add Lavender essential oil the blend is incredibly effective for cooling and healing the area.
 For adults, use 10-12 drops of Lavender for every ounce of the Aloe Vera gel for a 2% dilution.
 For children under 6, go with 5-6 drops for a 1% dilution.
 Read this post for more Essential Oil Blending Guidelines and Dilutions.

-10 drops of Lemongrass essential oil (in the Aldehyde Chemical family which is great for addressing all fungal conditions)
+- 10 drops of Lemongrass essential oil (in the Aldehyde Chemical family which is great for addressing all fungal conditions)

+- 5 drops of Palmarosa essential oil (in the Monoterpenol Chemical Family which is great for nourishing the skin).
 The Palmarosa helps to protect the skin from the irritating effects of the Lemongrass, and it also has anti-fungal properties.

-Pour the Aloe Vera gel into a 1 oz glass spray bottle
+- Pour the Aloe Vera gel into a 1 oz glass spray bottle

-4. Eczema – Aloe vera gel will help minimize the inflammation and puffiness from eczema.
-In 1 oz (30 ml) of Aloe Vera gel, simply add 5 drops each of the following essential oils: German Chamomile or Blue Tansy, Lavender (L. angustifolia) and Helichrysum (H. italicum).
+Aloe Vera Gel + Essential Oils for Eczema: In 1 oz (30 ml) of Aloe Vera gel, simply add 5 drops each of the following essential oils: German Chamomile or Blue Tansy, Lavender (L. angustifolia) and Helichrysum (H. italicum).

 Simply pour 1 oz (30 ml) of Aloe Vera Gel into a small spray bottle and add 20 drops of your favorite essential oils for an instant, all-natural hand sanitizer.
-My favorite essential oils to use for this purpose are Laurel Leaf, Ravintsara, Lemon, Orange, Clove (not more than 2 drops).
+My favorite essential oils to use for this purpose are Laurel Leaf, Ravintsara, Lemon, Orange, and Clove (not more than 2 drops).
 Your hands will smell divine!
 After you spray it into your palms, it may feel sticky for a minute until it dries.